Larmor precession in strongly correlated itinerant electron systems: Methods

 \subsection{Ward identity and Larmor frequency}

 In general, the Bethe-Salpeter equation is a matrix equation in fermionic frequency and momentum space.
 In the RPA, the frequency dependence is trivial: the vertex is frequency-independent and the electronic propagators have the form of non-interacting electrons in the effective Hartree potential.
 In that case, the frequency sums can be performed analytically to give the Lindhard bubble.
 In DMFT, both the bubble $\hat{\chi}_0$ and the vertex $\hat{\Gamma}$ are matrices in fermionic frequency space and analytical treatment of the susceptibility is generically hard.
-However, it is known that DMFT satisfies the Ward identities and this is sufficient to derive $\mathbf{q}=0$ properties of the susceptibility~\cite{Hafermann14,Krien17}.
+However, it is known that DMFT satisfies the Ward identities and this is sufficient to derive $\mathbf{q}=0$ properties of the susceptibility~\cite{Hafermann14,Krien17}, including the Larmor frequency~\cite{KrienThesis}.

 The Ward identities express the relation between one-particle and two-particle correlation functions that has to be satisfied according to the Heisenberg equation of motion.
-The derivation given in Appendix A of Ref.~\cite{Krien17} can be generalized to systems with a Zeeman field by putting spin labels on the Green's function and dispersion in Eq.~(A6) of Ref.~\cite{Krien17}, and by noting that their $X$ corresponds to our $-\hat{\chi}$.
+Here, we follow the derivation given in Appendix A of Krien et al.~\cite{Krien17}, which can be generalized to systems with a Zeeman field by putting spin labels on the Green's function and dispersion in Eq.~(A6) of Krien et al.~\cite{Krien17}, and by noting that their $X$ corresponds to our $-\hat{\chi}$.
 Below, $\nu$ and $\omega$ are Matsubara frequencies.
 Note that the Zeeman field acts as a single-particle term, so $[\rho,H_\text{int}]$ still vanishes for the relevant susceptibility.
 Thus, the resulting Ward identity is

 We get our desired result for the Larmor frequency by setting $\mathbf{q}=0$ and summing over $\mathbf{k}$ and $\nu$.
 On the left-hand side, the momentum and frequency sums generate expectation values, i.e., $\sum_{\mathbf{k}\nu} G^\up_{\mathbf{k},\nu} = \av{n_\up}$, while on the right-hand side $\epsilon^\dn_{\mathbf{k}'+\mathbf{q}} - \epsilon^\up_{\mathbf{k}'}=B$.
 Altogether,